-The ultimate phalaris bred by crossing the traditional Australian cultivar with Holdfast phalaris.
+Stockman is the ultimate phalaris bred by crossing the traditional Australian cultivar with Holdfast phalaris

 Stockman is a winter active variety.

 650,000 seeds per kg

 (Source: Pasture Varieties used in NSW 2006-2007, Bev Zurbo, 2006)

 Stockman is suited to a wide range of soil types and will tolerate waterlogging and salinity.
 While phalaris is not known to be acid soil tolerant, Stockman is grown and persists in such conditions.

 Good base rates of phosphorus are necessary for maximum DM production especially during establishment phase.
 DM production is directly related to nitrogen availability.
 Consult your Upper Murray Seeds agronomist or fertiliser advisor for nitrogen application rates.
 Phalaris responds well to products such as gibberillic acid to increase winter production.

 Due to being a fine seed, phalaris should be sown at 4-6 kg/ha alone or 1-3kg/ha when combined with another grass.
 Sow into a weed-free seedbed no deeper than 1cm.
 Rolling the seedbed after sowing will aid establishment.
 To minimise competition to seedlings as they establish avoid sowing in combination with vigorous grass species such as ryegrass.

 Phalaris is also suitable for broadcast sowing (aerial or spread) but to improve seed-soil contact, roll the paddock after sowing.
 It is advisable to treat seed with ant insecticide to reduce seed theft if rolling broadcast seed is not possible (eg steep hill conditions).